 Sport

 You are spoiled for choice when it comes to sport in Majorca.
-If you are a golf enthusiast, Majorca has some superior golf courses to play on.
+Majorca has some superior golf courses to play on if you are a golf enthusiast.

-If cycling is more to your liking, Majorca’s diverse mix of rolling hills and flat terrain makes this a perfect location for beginners, novices, and experts alike.
+If cycling is more your style, Majorca's diverse mix of rolling hills and flat terrain makes it a perfect location for beginners, novices, and experts.

 As well as cycling tracks, there are some interesting walking paths and hiking routes.
-You can choose to explore the coast or mountainous ranges where you can take in the surrounding views at your own pace.
+You can explore the coast or mountainous ranges and take in the surrounding views at your own pace.

-There are an array of water sports to try including wakeboarding and water-skiing.
-Both of these activities are easy to learn so you don’t need to worry about lots of lessons before you can start having fun.
+There is an array of water sports to try, including wakeboarding and water skiing.
+Both of these activities are easy to learn, so you don't need to worry about taking many lessons before you can start having fun.

-We hope that these suggestions have inspired you to start planning your trip to Majorca today.
+We hope these suggestions inspired you to start planning your trip to Majorca today.

 ________